techwiz42/convo/README.md

 Before checking in:
 * run pylint to verify pep-8 code compliance
-* run mypy for syntax and static type check
+* run mypy --check-untyped-defs for syntax and static type check

 ## Deployment
 The code runs as swarmchat.service in a DigitalOcean droplet.